Reduced stress propagation leads to increased mechanical failure resistance in auxetic materials: Theoretical model

-In the spirit of existing elastoplastic models~\cite{nicolas2018deformation}, we coarse-grain at the level of a few network bonds, large enough to allow the definition of local strain and stress variables, and represent each such local collection of bonds by a single elastoplastic element.
+Compared with existing elastoplastic models, ours has two additional features.
+First, when any elastoplastic element yields, it does not then reform (to model a T1 rearrangement of droplets in a flowing emulsion, say), but permanently fails, to model a localised `breakage' event in (e.g.) a solid foam or network.
+Second, whereas existing models typically consider incompressible materials, ours is generalised to model the full range of material types from incompressible to maximally auxetic.
+Indeed (in the auxetic case), we assume auxetic behaviour both on the mesoscopic lengthscale of the individual elastoplastic elements, as well as on the global continuum lengthscale over which stress propagation is computed.

 On a square lattice of $N\times N$ sites, we consider a single elastoplastic element on each site.
 Site $(m,n)$ has position vector $r_i=(m\hat{\bf x}, n\hat{\bf y})$, with the lattice spacing defining our length unit.
 As a function of space $r_{i}$ and time $t$, we define a strain relative to a state of undeformed equilibrium

 given a displacement field $u_i(r_i,t)$.
 Associated with this strain is an elastoplastic stress $\sigma_{ij}$.
 At the level of linear elasticity, we write

 with Lam\'e coefficients $\mu$ and $\lambda$.
 To relate these cofficients to the shear and bulk moduli, $G$ and $K$, we write the stress as a sum of contributions from pure shear and isotropic compression: